wibus-wee-ac/sd-prompt-image/README.md

 - Use RESTFul API to generate a image
 - Native dark mode
 - Support LoRA Network
+- Customizable prompts templates

 There are some features that are not yet implemented:

-- [ ] Support "Addtional Network"
-- [ ] Customizable prompts templates
+- [ ] Authentication for RESTFul API
 - [ ] Choose custom checkpoints
 - [ ] Download the generated image